 - SIDE Launchpad for Lower Secondary - SIDE Essentials for Senior Secondary

 These courses contain activities and tips which will help the student get organised, construct a timetable and engage in study skills, etc.

-Parents should discuss any concerns with the respective Student Coordinator or one of our School Psychologists (contact details are available on the SIDE website).
+Parents should discuss any concerns with the respective Student Coordinator or one of our School Psychologists.